Blue Cross Blue Shield of Arizona Grants $565,000 to Local Community Organizations to Help Address Substance Use Disorder

 - Human Services Campus, Inc. - Implement Multi-Disciplinary Street Outreach Program to address substance use disorder and social determinants of health by engaging with unsheltered individuals.

-- Live & Learn - Expand the Women Building Resiliency program to assist women referred from sober-living facilities to retain employment, learn to access and navigate community resources including healthcare, gain a healthy social support system, and develop financial literacy.
+- Live & Learn - Expand the Women Building Resiliency program to assist women living in poverty and referred from sober-living facilities to retain employment, learn to access and navigate community resources including healthcare, gain a healthy social support system, and develop financial literacy.

 - Maggie’s Place - Develop and expand evidence-based interventions designed to treat substance use disorder and address social determinants of health for moms and pregnant women.